pimuzzo/twiggy/README.md

 <br>
 python twiggy.py tweets.txt notime

-Remember to edit with your keys the files: consumer.py and access.py
+Remember to edit with your keys in the files: consumer.py and access.py